San Pedro Cholula: San Pedro as part of the city of Cholula

 San Pedro is one of two municipalities which make up the city of Cholula, or formally Cholula de Rivadavia.
 This city is divided into eighteen barrios or neighborhoods, ten of which are on the San Pedro side.
 The division of the city into two semi-separate halves has its roots in the pre Hispanic period, when the Olmec-Xicallancas were pushed to the east side of the city by the rebelling Toltec-Chichimeca ethnicity.
 The division remained in the colonial period with San Pedro quickly becoming a mix of Spanish and indigenous with San Andrés remaining mostly indigenous for the rest of the period.
 Today, San Andrés still has the higher indigenous population.

-When the Spanish arrived the San Pedro side was still dominant, with the Quetzalcoatl Temple (on which now stands the San Gabriel monastery) overshadowing the Great Pyramid, which was already overgrown.
+When the Spanish arrived the San Pedro side was still dominant, with the Quetzalcoatl Temple (on which now stands the San Gabriel monastery) overshadowing the Great Pyramid of Cholula, which was already overgrown.
 This side contains what is considered the center of the city, large plaza with several important buildings, including the San Gabriel monastery, facing it.